You are here

 A Swirl of Snow Geese

 Snow Geese nest from far northeastern Russia to Greenland, in the arctic and subarctic.
-They winter on the deltas of rivers in northwestern Washington, areas along the Eastern Seaboard, and throughout the Mississippi Flyway.
-They're typically seen in large flocks.
+They winter in large flocks on the deltas of rivers in northwestern Washington, areas along the Eastern Seaboard, and throughout the Mississippi Flyway.
+Watching Snow Geese in flight, Barry Lopez described them, "as if the earth had opened and poured them forth, like a wind, a blizzard, which unfurled across the horizon above the dark soil ... great swirling currents of birds in a rattling of wings..."
 To see if Snow Geese winter near you, visit Cornell's All About Birds.
-Be sure to watch the amazing video by Barbara Galatti!
+Be sure to watch the amazing video by Barbara Galatti, below!

 A Swirl of Snow Geese